omthurman/omthurman/README.md

 [planned image]

-A big part of the engineering problems I work on revolve around machine learning and artificial intelligence.
-Examples include
+😄 A big part of the engineering problems I work on revolve around the exciting world of machine learning and artificial intelligence.
+A showcase of an exciting deep learning project I have worked on follows.

 [planned deep learning image]
+[planned deep learning repo.]

 <!--
 **omthurman/omthurman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.